Nonparametric bounds for vaccine effects in randomized trials: Bounds for vaccine effects under Figure

 Using the above results, we now show how the target parameter $E(Y^{a,m})$ and the constraints can be expressed in terms of $q_{i.asb}$.
 Similarly to Equation \eqref{eq:target.function.LP}, we can express $E(Y^{a,m})$ for all $s\in\{0,1\}$ as

-where the first equality follows from the randomization of $A$ and because $A$ blocks the only backdoor path between $S$ and $Y$ under Figure \ref{fig:sub.viol.3}, so $Y^{a,m}\indep_{\mathcal{T}_{VI}} A,S^{a,m=-1}$ (for a proof see Appendix \ref{app:indepndece.proof}).
+where the first equality follows from the randomization of $A$ and because $A$ blocks the only backdoor path between $S$ and $Y$ under Figure \ref{fig:sub.viol.3}, so $Y^{a,m}\perp_{\mathcal{T}_{VI}} A,S^{a,m=-1}$ (for a proof see Appendix \ref{app:indepndece.proof}).
 Moving to the constraints, similarly to Equation \eqref{eq:const.LP}, we obtain the following system of linear constraints for every combination of $A=a$, $S=s$ and $B=b$:

 Now that we have expressed both the target parameter and the constraints in terms of $q_{i.asb}$, we can formulate the corresponding LP problem.
 Since Equations \eqref{eq:target.function.LP.2c} and \eqref{eq:const.LP.s} must hold for both $s=0$ and $s=1$, the LP can be solved separately within each stratum of $s$.
 We then select, for the lower and upper bound separately, the value of $s$ that yields the tightest result.
-This procedure ensures that the bounds presented in next proposition are as sharp as possible.
+This procedure ensures that the bounds presented in the next proposition are narrower than the bounds in Proposition \ref{prop:LP1}.